spirilis/mcp2515/API.md

 ## Transmitting Data ##

-Data transmission is designed to be simple with this library; while there are 3 separate TX buffers available, the library will choose the next available one.
-Note that transmits are considered asynchronous; while a TX buffer might be filled and the Request to Send command was submitted to the controller, the controller is at the mercy of the CAN bus state as to when it can actually send.
+Data transmission is designed to be simple with this library; while there are 3 separate TX buffers available, the library will choose the next available one and keep track of which are in use.
+Note that transmits are considered asynchronous;
+while a TX buffer might be filled and the Request to Send command was submitted to the controller, the controller is at the mercy of the CAN bus state as to when it can actually send.
 Once messages are sent, the IRQ handler must be executed upon receiving the IRQ signal so that it may free the affected TX buffer to make room for new outgoing messages.

 Transmit buffers have a 2-bit priority which gives the MCP2515 a way to sort the pending TX messages to determine which should go first; the user must provide this.
 Higher numbers mean higher priority.